refmaven/design-by-code/01-drawing.md

      background(255)
    }
    ```

-3. And we're done.
-We've created a white canvas for us to draw.
+We've created a canvas.
+Now we can actually draw some stuff ...

 ### Squares